Accounting

 Fall/Spring, 3 credit hours

-This course will utilize an accounting software system complimented by a manual accounting information system.
+Students utilize an accounting software system complimented by a manual accounting information system to complete a full accounting cycle.
 Heavy emphasis is placed on section 404 requirements of the Sarbanes-Oxley Act of 2002.
-The importance of proper documentation, internal controls, enterprise systems, and E-business sets the stage for this course.
-Students will prepare the necessary documents, journal entries, reconcile accounts, and prepare financial statements for an entire accounting cycle.
-Three hours lecture per week.
+The importance of proper documentation, internal controls, enterprise systems, and an examination of E-business sets the stage for this course.
+Students prepare the necessary documents (electronically and manually), journal entries, special journals, reconcile accounts, generate financial statements, and close an entire accounting cycle.

 Prerequisites/Corequisites: Foundations of Managerial Accounting (ACCT 102), or permission of the instructor.